-The "morality of genius" in early Romanticism Page 465 The tension of the ideals of science and personality in NIETZSCHE'S development.
-Biologizing of the science-ideal (DARWIN) 465 The relationship of αὐτός and νόμος in the irrationalist ideal of personality.
+The "morality of genius" in early Romanticism Page 465 The tension of the ideals of science and personality in NIETZSCHE'S development, Biologizing of the science-ideal (DARWIN) 465 The relationship of $a\dot{v}z\dot{\phi}s$ and $v\dot{\phi}\mu\phi s$ in the irrationalist ideal of personality.
 Dialectical character of the philosophy of life.
-100 Modern dialectical phenomenology 466 The types of the irrationalist cosmonomic Idea of Humanistic thought 467 § 3 - THE GENESIS OF A NEW CONCEPT OF SCIENCE FROM THE HUMANISTIC IDEAL OF PERSONALITY IN ITS IRRATIONALIST TYPES.
-FIGHTE'S FOURTH PERIOD 467 Orientation of a new science-ideal to the science of history 468 FIGHTE in his fourth period and the South-West-German 400 school of Neo-Kantianism 469 HEGEL's supposed "rationalism" 470 "Intellectual intuition" in Schelling 471 $\ensuremath{Hegel}\xspace's$ new dialectical logic and its historical orientation $% \ensuremath{L}\xspace$.
+Modern dialectical phenomenology 466 • The types of the irrationalist cosmonomic Idea of Humanistic thought 467 3 - THE GENESIS OF A NEW CONCEPT OF SCIENCE FROM THE HUMANISTIC IDEAL OF PERSONALITY IN ITS IRRATIONALIST TYPES.
+FIGHTE'S FOURTH PERIOD 467 Orientation of a new science-ideal to the science of history 468 FIGHTE in his fourth period and the South-West-German 100 school of Neo-Kantianism 469 Hegel's supposed "rationalism" 470 "Intellectual intuition" in SCHELLING 471 HEGEL'S new dialectical logic and its historical orientation .
 472 The problem of the "Realität der Geisterwelt" (reality of the world of spirits) 473 Trans-personalist turn in the ideal of personality.
-The new conception of the "ORDO ORDINANS" in Fichte's pantheistic metaphysics 474 FICHTE'S basic denominator for the aspects of meaning becomes historical in character.
-FICHTE'S philosophy of history 476 Natural individuality must be annihilated in the historical process by the individuality of the spirit 478 Individuality and Society 478 Abandonment of the Critical form-matter schema 479 FICHTE's logic of historical thought 481 FIGHTE's new historical concept of time 485 In the "Staatslehre" of 1813, FIGHTE anticipates the "cultural-historical" method of the South-West-German school of Neo-Kantianism.
-The synthesis of nature and freedom in the concept of the "free force" 486 The "hidden conformity to law" of historical development.
-The irrationalist concept of the law 488 Irrationalizing of the divine world-plan 489 The concept of the "highly gifted people" (das geniale Volk) 491 The inner antinomies in this irrationalist logic of history 492
+The new conception of the "ORDO ORDINANS" in FICHTE'S pantheistic metaphysics 474 FIGHTE's basic denominator for the aspects of meaning becomes historical in character.
+FIGHTE's philosophy of history 476 Natural individuality must be annihilated in the historical process by the individuality of the spirit 478 Individuality and Society 478 Abandonment of the Critical form-matter schema 479 Fighte's logic of historical thought 481 FIGHTE's new historical concept of time 485 In the "Staatslehre" of 1813, FIGHTE anticipates the "cultural-historical" method of the South-West-German school of Neo-Kantianism.
+The synthesis of nature and freedom in the concept of the "free force" : 486 The "hidden conformity to law" of historical development.
+The irrationalist concept of the law 488 Irrationalizing of the divine world-plan 489 The concept of the "highly gifted people" (das geniale Volk) 491 The inner antinomies in this irrationalist logic of history

-Contents x XXVII Page Law and individuality 493 The "historical nationality" as "true reality" contrasted with the state as conceptual abstraction 494 THE THE PTER I - THE ANTITHETICAL AND SYNTHETICAL DPOINTS IN CHRISTIAN PHILOSOPHICAL THOUGHT 499 § 1 - A SYSTEMATIC PRESENTATION OF THE ANTITHESIS BETWEEN THE BASIC STRUCTURE OF THE CHRISTIAN AND THAT OF THE VARIOUS TYPES OF HUMANISTIC TRANSCENDENTAL GROUND-IDEA 499 Schema of the basic structure and the polar types of the Humanistic cosmonomic Idea, in confrontation with the Christian ground-Idea 501 § 2 - THE ATTEMPTS TO SYNTHESIZE CHRISTIAN FAITH WITH IMMANENCE-PHILOSOPHY BEFORE AND AFTER THE REFORMATION 508 The consequences of the synthetic standpoint for Christian doctrine and for the study of philosophy in patristic and scholastic thought 508 The cleft between "faith" and "thought" is only a cleft between the Christian faith and immanence-philosophy 509 The false conception concerning the relationship between Christian revelation and science, Accommodated immanence-philosophy as ancilla theologiae 510 The consequence of the Reformation for scientific thought.
-511 The after-effect of the nominalistic dualism in Luther's spiritualistic distinction between the Law and the Gospel 511 The scholastic philosophy of Melanchton, Melanchton and Leibniz 513 MELANCHTON did not break radically with immanence-philosophy 515 Why a radical Christian philosophy can only develop in the line of Calvin's religious starting-point 515 The cosmonomic Idea of Calvin versus the Aristotelian-Thomistic one 518 CALVIN'S Idea of the Law versus Brunner's irrationalistic and dualistic standpoint 519 There is no dualism between "gratia communis" and "gratia particularis" 523
+XXXVI Law and individuality the state as conceptual abstraction .
+49 RT III - CONCLUSION AND TRANSITION TO ELOPMENT OF THE POSITIVE CONTENTS OF PHILOSOPHY OF THE COSMONOMIC IDEA ~ PTERI - THE ANTITHETICAL AND SYNTHETICAL DPOINTS IN CHRISTIAN PHILOSOPHICAL THOUGHT.
+L .
+49 § 1 - A SYSTEMATIC PRESENTATION OF THE ANTITHESIS BETWEEN THE BASIC STRUCTURE OF THE CHRISTIAN AND THAT OF THE VARIOU TYPES OF HUMANISTIC TRANSCENDENTAL GROUND-IDEA Schema of the basic structure and the polar types of th Humanistic cosmonomic Idea, in confrontation with the Christian ground-Idea 3 2 - THE ATTEMPTS TO SYNTHESIZE CHRISTIAN FAITH WITH IMMA NENCE-PHILOSOPHY BEFORE AND AFTER THE REFORMATION .
+50 The consequences of the synthetic standpoint for Christian doctrine and for the study of philosophy in patristic and scholastic thought The cleft between "faith" and "thought" is only a clef between the Christian faith and immanence-philosophy. ît .
+50 The false conception concerning the relationship between Christian revelation and science.
+Accommodated immanence philosophy as ancilla theologiae The consequence of the Reformation for scientific thought .
+51 The after-effect of the nominalistic dualism in Luther' spiritualistic distinction between the Law and the Gospel .
+The scholastic philosophy of Melanchton, Melanchton and Leibniz .
+513 MELANGHTON did not break radically with immanence-philosophy .
+51 Why a radical Christian philosophy can only develop in th line of Calvin's religious starting-point e .
+51 The cosmonomic Idea of Calvin versus the Aristotelian Thomistic one .
+51 CALVIN'S Idea of the Law versus Brunner's irrationalistic andualistic standpoint d .
+51 There is no dualism between "gratia communis" and "gratiparticularis" a .
+525 e n i 5 n